elusivecodes/FyreCollection/README.md

 **None**

-Determine if no items in the collection pass a callback.
+Determine whether no items in the collection pass a callback.

 - `$callback` is a *Closure* that receives the item and key as arguments, and should return a boolean.